Skip to main content

 Book

 Offiler, B., & Williams, R. (Eds.).
 (2022).
 American Philanthropy at Home and Abroad: New Directions in the History of Giving.
-London: Bloomsbury Publishing
+Bloomsbury Publishing

 American Philanthropy at Home and Abroad explores the different ways in which charities, voluntary associations, religious organisations, philanthropic foundations and other non-state actors have engaged with traditions of giving.
-Using examples f...
+Using examples from...
 Read More about American Philanthropy at Home and Abroad: New Directions in the History of Giving.

 Transitions to School: Perspectives and Experiences from Latin America.
 Research, Policy, and Practice (2022)